Columbia Business School students may go abroad only during their third or fourth term.

 *Please note, applications for fall are due in the spring semester, not summer semester.

-While the info session will focus on the spring 2014 semester, anyone considering a semester abroad is welcome.
+While the info session will focus on the fall 2014 semester, anyone considering a semester abroad is welcome.

 Applications must be submitted in online at the below link and include the following:

 - Current résumé

 - Unofficial transcript (SSOL can provide this; you may scan or capture the screen using the print screen function).

 - Please note that can only upload one file into the application, so please combine your résumé, essay and transcript into one Word or pdf file.